A walking exploration of Aizu in Japan’s northerly Tohoku region.

 Today, we travel by vehicle to begin an exploration of the further and remoter reaches of the countryside surrounding Aizu-Wakamatsu.
 We are headed to Showa-mura, a little visited village but one that is considered, with good reason, as one of the most beautiful in Japan.
 Although its population today only numbers about 1,300, the villagers’ warm welcome and enthusiasm for their home is clearly apparent and counts as one of the great attractions of this very rustic area.

-Today, we walk an old trail, which is maintained enthusiastically by the locals.
+We then walk along a section of an old trail, which is maintained enthusiastically by the locals.
 This once led to Niigata on the Sea of Japan coast and was used to transport locally grown karamushi ramie, a fibre crop used to create Niigata’s famed Ojiya-ori, a linen-like fine cloth prized for kimono in Japan.

 We quickly ascend through forests to a high point that provides us with grandstand views across Showa-mura, its rice paddies and surrounding mountains.
 Beyond is a hamlet that has grown and traded ramie for centuries.
 We will most likely meet some of the locals as we enjoy lunch at the hamlet’s lovely and popular cafe.

-Our afternoon walk continues to Yanahara Shitsugen, a marshland and lake area fed by pristine, crystal clear springs and surrounded by verdant woodlands.
+After lunch, we transfer a short distance for our afternoon walk around Yanohara Shitsugen, a marshland and lake area fed by pristine, crystal clear springs and surrounded by verdant woodlands.
 From here a short drive brings us to our inn in Showa-mura.
 We luxuriate in its onsen baths before enjoying an evening meal composed of produce derived from the surrounding fields, streams and forests.

 Meals: Breakfast, lunch & dinner provided.